Study Abroad

 Athens, Greece

-Majors in the Department of Classics with particular interest in ancient Greek studies have a special opportunity to study abroad in Athens for a semester on the College Year in Athens (CYA) program.
-Notre Dame students come together with students from other top colleges and universities to live and study in Athens; overnight field trips to other sites, including Delphi and Mycenae, are also part of the curriculum.
-The Department of Classics is very successful in placing students in the CYA program, working closely with individuals on all parts of the application process.
-Students choose from a wide selection of courses including the history, politics, philosophy, literature, art, and archaeology of ancient Greece, and beginning and intermediate language instruction in ancient Greek.
+- Majors in the Department of Classics with particular interest in ancient Greek studies have a special opportunity to study abroad in Athens for a semester on the College Year in Athens (CYA) program.
+Notre Dame students come together with students from other top colleges and universities to live and study in Athens; extended trips to important archaeological sites, such as Delphi and Mycenae, are part of the curriculum.
+The Department of Classics is very successful in placing students in the CYA program, working closely with our majors on each step of the application process.
+Students choose from a wide variety of options, including Latin or Greek language and courses on the history, politics, philosophy, literature, art, and archaeology of ancient Greece.